Sugar Free Gum: Good or Bad of Chewing Gum for Teeth?

 Given a choice, stick to sugar alcohols, such as sorbitol, mannitol, and especially xylitol.
 Sugar alcohols are naturally occurring organic compounds that are derived from sugar.

-BEST CHEWING GUMS
+BEST CHEWING GUM

 Without all the synthetic ingredients and artificial flavors.